im95able/Rea/README.md

 ### variation 2 : controlled_slot_map
-Objects which you erase are not destructed, only "marked" as empty, so they can be reassigned to in the future.
-If you are storing objects which themselves are holding some resources(e.g. pointer to some allocated memory) this could be problematic, beacuse you won't be able to relase that memory until the entire SlotMap is destructed or another value is assigned to that object.
+Objects which you erase are not destroyed, only "marked" as empty, so they can be reassigned to in the future.
+If you are storing objects which themselves are holding some resources (e.g. a pointer to some allocated memory) this could be problematic, beacuse you won't be able to release that memory until the entire SlotMap is destroyed or another value is assigned to that object.

 To solve that issue, controlled_slot_map is introduced.
-Its second template argument is a functor, which returns a value to be assigned to all empty slots(it's defaulted to a "rea::get_empty" functor which returns default constructed object).
+Its second template argument is a functor, which returns a value to be assigned to all empty slots (it's defaulted to a `rea::get_empty` functor which returns a default constructed object).

 ```cpp
 rea::controlled_slot_map<T,                     // value_type